cityofaustin/open-data-manual/inventory.md

 e.
 If the information is from a primary source or has been aggregated or modified; and
 f.
 If the information is restricted by any legal, license or privacy restrictions.

+Additional guidelines set forth by CTM were that the inventory should:

+• Include all data that that is considered “public.”
+Public data is any data that does not have legal or privacy restrictions and would be subject to Texas Public Information Act requirements.
+And to include data that is considered “private” in its entirety but that can be shared or considered “public” if sensitive/restricted fields are removed when published.

+• List data sets that are published, planned for publication, that are available online in other formats (pdf, doc, etc.) or those that currently have no plans for publication.
+Data sets identified as “not for publication” must be accompanied by a justification that will be reviewed by the Open Government Executive Board for exemption.

 ## About the inventory project